 Our charter will provide that, to the fullest extent permitted by applicable law, we renounce any interest or expectancy in any business opportunity that involves any aspect of the energy equipment or services business or industry and that may be from time to time presented to EQT or any of our directors or officers who is also an employee, partner, member, manager, officer or director of EQT or any affiliate of EQT, even if the opportunity is one that we might reasonably have pursued or had the ability or desire to pursue if granted the opportunity to do so.
 Our charter will further provide that no such person or party shall be liable to us by reason of the fact that such person pursues any such business opportunity or fails to offer any such business opportunity to us.
 As a result, any of our directors or officers who is also an employee, partner, member, manager, officer or director of EQT or any affiliate of EQT may become aware, from time to time, of certain business opportunities, such as acquisition opportunities, and may direct such opportunities to other businesses in which they have invested, in which case we may not become aware of or otherwise have the ability to pursue such opportunity.
 Further, such businesses may choose to compete with us for these opportunities.
-As a result, by renouncing our interest and expectancy in any business opportunity that may be from time to time presented to any member of EQT or an affiliate of EQT or any of our directors or officers who is also an employee, partner, member, manager, officer or director of EQT or any affiliate of EQT or any of our directors or officers who is also an employee, partner, member, manager, officer or director of EQT or any affiliate of EQT. our business or prospects could be adversely affected if attractive business opportunities are procured by such parties for their own benefit rather than for ours.
-Our charter will provide that any amendment to or adoption of any provision inconsistent with our charter's provisions governing the renouncement of business opportunities must be approved by the holders of at least % of the voting power of the outstanding stock of the corporation entitled to vote thereon.
+As a result, by renouncing our interest and expectancy in any business opportunity that may be from time to time presented to any member of EQT or an affiliate of EQT or any of our directors or officers who is also an employee, partner, member, manager, officer or director of EQT or any affiliate of EQT, our business or prospects could be adversely affected if attractive business opportunities are procured by such parties for their own benefit rather than for ours.
+Our charter will provide that any amendment to or adoption of any provision inconsistent with our charter's provisions governing the renouncement of business opportunities must be approved by the holders of at % of the voting power of the outstanding stock of the corporation entitled to vote thereon.
 See "Description of Capital Stock-Renouncement of Business Opportunities" for more information.
 Any actual or perceived conflicts of interest with respect to the foregoing could have an adverse impact on the trading price of our common stock.